What ciders do you have and will you have others?

 Help!
 I can’t find Bold Rock or Crimson Ridge in stores or restaurants near where I live.
 What can I do?

 We feel your pain.
-We have distribution in Virginia, Washington DC, and parts of Maryland.
+We have distribution in Virginia, Washington DC, Maryland, and West Virginia.
+Just recently we have added distribution in Philadelphia, PA, and in Charlotte, Greensboro, and Asheville, NC.
 If we're not at a location near you, we will get to you as fast as we can!
 Until we do, that’s a great reason for a road trip to see us!
-Our cidery is in central Virginia near Wintergreen Resort in Nelson County.
+Our cidery in central Virginia is near Wintergreen Resort in Nelson County.
 Larger cities near us are Charlottesville, Waynesboro and Lynchburg.
 Visit us and stock up!
 If Bold Rock is not at your local restaurant, pub or store, ask them why the heck not!
-Some business owners may not know that Bold Rock is a local hard cider using Virginia apples and is available in 6-packs and 12-packs (and our Crimson Ridge premium hard ciders in 750ml bottles).
+Some business owners may not know that Bold Rock is a local hard cider using Virginia apples and is available in 6-packs and 12-packs and kegs (and our Crimson Ridge premium hard ciders in 750ml bottles).

 Am I the only one, or do other people get confused about the definitions of hard cider, sweet cider, apple juice and cider?

 No, it is confusing!
 In colonial America, people referred to the alcoholic beverage made from fermented apples as just “cider” and most other countries still say "cider" when they are referring to the fermented alcoholic beverage.
 However, in an attempt to get Americans to decrease consumption of alcohol around Prohibition years, the term “cider” began to be used to refer to unprocessed apple juice, which doesn’t have alcohol to start, but which can ferment given time.
 The confusion has been there ever since, but here are some definitions that should help: